-19.4 Solar Phenomenon
+19.3 Solar Phenomenon

 The Sun is a very exciting place.
 All sorts of activity and eruptions take place in it and around it.
 We will now briefly discuss a few of these interesting phenomema.
-You will be analyzing pictures of prominences and flares during your lab.
+You will be analyzing pictures of prominences during this lab.